argonne-lcf/ai-testbed-userdocs/docs/graphcore/Getting-Started.md

 <!---See [Get Started](https://www.alcf.anl.gov/support-center/get-started)
 to request an account and additional information.--->

-Logging into the Graphcore BOW-2000 processors requires a GCE account that can be requested at (https://accounts.cels.anl.gov).
+Logging into the Graphcore BOW-2000 processors requires a GCE account that can be requested at [Get Started](https://www.alcf.anl.gov/support-center/get-started).

 ## Setup